shaybrow/reading-notes/README.md

 ## About Me

 Hey there, my name is Seamus Brown but you can call me Shay.
 I'm a 25 year old guy from Bellingham, WA with a small background in HTML, CSS and Javascript from an ecommerce perspective.
 I'm always open to feedback and book recommendations.

-## Growth Mindset

-*Growth Mindset is the theory that every experience can be utilized for individual progression and improvement.*

-### Ways I can stay in a Growth Mindset

-- Smash that **BELIEVE** button
-- Keep track of the ways something did not work
-- Have a plan.
-Know what you want to learn